poiati/gmongo/README.md

 # Usage

-com.gmongo.GMongo don't extends com.mongodb.Mongo.
+com.gmongo.GMongo doesn't extends com.mongodb.Mongo.
 It delegate all methods calls to a Mongo instance.
-If you need to get the Mongo reference just call com.gmongo.GMongo#getMongo.
+If you need to get the Mongo reference just call com.gmongo.GMongo#getMongo.

 Sample: